elektroluse/Ringding/README.md

 - Build tool : Maven
 - Scraper/HTML parser : jsoup (https://jsoup.org/)
 - Testcases written with Junit and MockMvc found under `src/test/java/.*`
+- docker-compose.yml to easily set up a db image to use with the application

 ## Endpoints implemented and tested
 - [x] `GET : api/lookup/{number}`